lakshmankumar12/general_reading_notes/kubernetes.md

 * Node:
     * collection of pods.
     * (one machine - physical or virtual or even a umbrella container (eg: minikube-with-docker-engine))
+* Flat inter-pod network
+    * There is one network that spans across all nodes, in which every pod is a member of.
 * Cluster: Collection of nodes.
     * Typically all in same data-center
         * but technically the nodes can be anywhere though.